Shooting of Ralph Yarl: Aftermath

 In a weekend rally, the community and the family marched to and demonstrated in front of the suspected shooter's home, calling for official charges to be filed.
-A GoFundMe campaign was created by his aunt to cover his medical bills, receiving more than in donations by April 17 and in three total days.
+A GoFundMe campaign was created by Yarl's aunt to cover his medical bills, receiving more than in donations by April 17 and in three total days.

 Yarl was discharged from the hospital on April 16.
 President Joe Biden called Yarl and his mother to discuss his recovery.
 Yarl, family, and friends later participated in the "Going the Distance for Brain Injury" event in Kansas City, Missouri, which is a yearly Memorial Day event at Loose Park.
 Ahead of the event, Yarl's aunt spoke to reporters and stated that though Yarl was excited to return to his normal routine, they had to remind him to slow down as he suffers from debilitating migraines, balance issues, mood changes, and emotion comprehension along with PTSD from the shooting.